 To really enjoy TV, read TV GUIDE.

-I wonder if anyone who subscribed to the very first issue is still receiving TV Guide today.
+It seems unlikely but it is possible that someone who subscribed to the very first issue is still receiving TV Guide today.